jairgs/jairgs.github.io/_posts/2019-10-01-How-to-Deploy-Container-Apps.md

 ---
-title: "How to deploy a Docker container app"
+title: "How to deploy a Docker container app in IBM cloud using Kubernetes"
 toc: true
 toc_sticky: true
 header: